consolexyz/consolexyz/README.md

 - 👋 Hi, I’m @consolexyz
 - 👀 I’m interested in Frontend and blockchain development
 - 🌱 I’m currently learning Solidity
-- 📫 How to reach me ... mosesobike@gmail.com

 <!---
 consolexyz/consolexyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.